NethServer/nethserver-sssd/README.rst

 - ``/usr/libexec/nethserver/list-user-membership``

+The Dashboard account counters are provided by:

+- ``/usr/libexec/nethserver/count-accounts``

 All those helpers support the ``-A`` flag, to include hidden entries, and the ``-s`` flag to return entries without ``@domain`` suffix.